Cervical spondylosis

 Intractable pain.

 However, the outcome of decompressive surgery is often disappointing, especially for myelopathy complicating cervical spondylosis.
 While progression of the neurological deficit may be slowed by surgery, lost function may not recover or symptoms may progress at a later date.
-Poor outcome after surgery may reflect irreversible damage to the cervical cord or compromise to the vascular supply to the cord2.
+Poor outcome after surgery may reflect irreversible damage to the cervical cord or compromise to the vascular supply to the cord.2

-A Cochrane review concluded that there is currently insufficient evidence to determine whether the risks of surgery are outweighed by benefits, such as more rapid relief of pain, and low-grade evidence that surgical patients do no better than those receiving conservative management in the longer term13.
+A Cochrane review concluded that there is currently insufficient evidence to determine whether the risks of surgery are outweighed by benefits, such as more rapid relief of pain, and low-grade evidence that surgical patients do no better than those receiving conservative management in the longer term.16

 Prognosis